probot/probot/docs/development.md

 # Developing an App

 To develop a Probot app, you will first need a recent version of [Node.js](https://nodejs.org/) installed.
 Probot uses the `async/await` keywords, so Node.js 7.6 is the minimum required version.

+Below are some instructions to build a Probot app locally.
+Alternatively, you can [build your probot app on Glitch](https://glitch.com/edit/#!/crystal-colony).

 ## Generating a new app